Super Singer (Tamil TV series): Super Singer season 6

-Season 7
+Super Singer season 7

-The Seventh Season of Super Singer 7 started on 27 April 2019 and finished on 10 November on Star Vijay and was telecast from 8 PM onwards.
-Ma Ka Pa Anand and Priyanka Deshpande return as the hosts for this season.
+Asian Paints Super Singer 7 started on 27 April 2019 and finished on 10 November 2019 on Star Vijay and was telecast from 8 PM onwards.
+Makapa Anand and Priyanka Deshpande return as the hosts for this season.

-This season returns with the same judges' panel including, Anuradha SriRam, Unni Krishnan, Shweta Mohan, and Benny Dayal.
+This season returns with the same judges' panel including, Anuradha Sriram, Unnikrishnan, Shweta Mohan, and Benny Dayal.
 Anirudh Ravichandran is the Ambassador for this season.
 The top 5 were Mookuthi Murugan (SS3), Sam Vishal (SS7), Vikram (SS13), Gowtham, and Punya(SS 6).